hellerve/utilities/cutils/README.md

 This implements a small utility that gets basic informations for a file.
 Please note that it will only work on unix systems.

+**find_usb**:

+This implements a small utility that gets information on all USB devices that are plugged in.
+It is Linux-based, you can compile it by passing the '-lusb' argument to the compiler(example:`gcc find_usb.c -lusb -o find_usb`).

 **Directory: ConcurrentStuff**

 **Concurrent Barriers/pth_barrier:**